helpscout/device-redirect/README.md

 `device-redirect` is a JavaScript module that provides a simple API to redirect your users to device-specific app URLs, with fallbacks to interstitial or mobile friendly web pages.

+## Demo

+We use device-redirect at [Help Scout](http://helpscout.com) to let our iOS users know they can get the full mobile experience with our new [iPhone App](https://itunes.apple.com/us/app/help-scout/id966327660).

 ![DeviceRedirectDemo](http://c.hlp.sc/2f2z3d1p3i3F/Screen%20Recording%202016-01-29%20at%2004.57%20PM.gif)

 ## Installation